-For the 2022 general election, states reported having 181,790 precincts in use and operating 94.793 physical polling places.50 A total of 80.124 polling places were reported as being operated on Election Day 2022 and 15,309 were reported as being in use during in-person early voting before Election Day.
-51 Among Election Day polling places, 2.6% were reported by states as being located at an election office and 97.8% were reported as being located at another site, such as a library, school, or a mobile voting location.
+For the 2022 general election, states reported having 181,790 precincts in use and operating 94,793 physical polling places.50 A total of 80,124 polling places were reported as being operated on Election Day 2022 and 15,309 were reported as being in use during in-person early voting before Election Day.51 Among Election Day polling places, 2.6% were reported by states as being located at an election office and 97.8% were reported as being located at another site, such as a library, school, or a mobile voting location.
 For early voting polling places, 44.9% were located at election offices and 66.6% were located at other sites.52

 52 The percentage of Election Day polling places at election offices was calculated as D3c/(D3b+D3c) x 100.
 The percentage of Election Day polling places at other sites was calculated as D3b/(D3b+D3c) x 100.
 The percentage of early voting polling places at election offices was calculated as D4c/(D4b+D4c) x 100.
 The percentage of early voting polling places at other sites was calculated as D4b/(D4b+D4c) x 100.
+The percentage of early voting polling places at other sites was calculated as D4b/(D4b+D4c) x 100.
+The percentage of early voting polling places at other sites was calculated as D4b/(D4b+D4c) x 100.
 Casewise deletion was used at the state level in calculating the national percentages; the percentages for